-Logotypes,visual identities and the stuff that makes people recognize you.
+Logotypes, visual identities and things that makes people recognize you.

-I am no master of brand creation, but I occationally get asked to create various visual identities.
-Here's a few examples of previous work.
+I occasionally get asked to create various visual identities.
+Here are a few examples of previous work.

 Logotype (and website + much more) for Dagens Industri

-Back in 1998, I was asked to take a flight to Stockholm (from Gothenburg where I lived at the time).
-The assignment was to design the website for Sweden's leading industry newspaper Dagens Industri.
-While working with the project, I couldn't help mentioning that "the logotype might need a second look" (the one that was used looked more like a red christmas decoration), and I was giving a go ahead to make a new logotype.
+In 1998, I was asked to fly to Stockholm (from Gothenburg, where I lived at the time).
+The assignment was to design the website for Sweden's leading industry newspaper, Dagens Industri.
+While working on the project, I couldn't help mentioning that "the logotype might need a second look" (the one used looked more like a red Christmas decoration), and I was given the go-ahead to make a new logotype.

-When asking around about the typeface Dagens Industri is using, I was pointed to a drawer with a set of sheets with Letraset letters, so … ok … off to dry-rub a couple of characters on to a piece of paper, then scan the image and finally vector-trace the letters in Macromedia FreeHand.
-Quite a long way from today's digital design environment.
+When asking around about the typeface Dagens Industri is using, I was pointed to a drawer with a set of sheets with Letraset letters, so … okay… off to dry-rub a couple of characters onto a piece of paper, then scan the image and finally vector-trace the letters in Macromedia FreeHand—quite a long way from today's digital design environment.

 dise

-Apart from the logotype & website with its many various sections, I also created most of the banners that Dagens Industri published.
-Below are a few examples of them (guess they make more sense if you understand Swedish).
+Apart from the logotype and website with its many sections, I also created most of the banners that Dagens Industri published.
+Below are a few examples of them (they make more sense if you understand Swedish).

 disebanner1